-The Methacton School District will be administering the 2023 Pennsylvania System of School Assessment (PSSA) to all students in Grades 3 through 8 this spring.
-Again this year, students will be completing the assessments online.
+The Methacton School District will be administering the 2025 Pennsylvania System of School Assessment (PSSA) to all students in Grades 3 through 8 this spring.
+Again this year, the majority of our students will be completing the assessments online.
 Students will need to bring their fully charged, district-issued Chromebook and charger to school each day of testing.
 The testing schedule is outlined below.